Amended and Ratified by the General Membership 10/9/2017

 - A report to the Local Council on the financial status of the organization at each Local Council meeting, according to the agreed uniform system of bookkeeping;

-- A report to the General Meetings on the financial status of the organization at each General Meeting, according to the agreed uniform system of bookkeeping;
+- A report to the General Meetings on the financial status of the organization at each General Meeting, in accordance with the financial controls and policies developed by the Finance Committee;

 - And maintain transparent and open financial reports available to the entire membership upon request by an officer of the Local Council.